strimzi/strimzi.github.io/_posts/2020-10-02-producer-tuning.md

     min.insync.replicas: 2
     #...
 ```
-Using a topic replication factor of 3, and 2 in-sync replicas on other brokers, the producer can continue unaffected if a single broker is unavailable.
+Using a topic replication factor of 3, and 2 in-sync replicas on other brokers, the producer can continue unaffected if a single broker is unavailable and at least one other broker is in-sync.

 If a second broker becomes unavailable, using `acks=all` the producer won’t receive acknowledgments and won’t be able to produce more messages.